cie/thnk/README.md

       needs:
         - dependency1.txt
         - dependency2.txt
-      model: gpt-4o-mini # Override model for this specific target
   ```

 - **Prompts**: The prompt can be specified directly in the Thnkfile.yml using the `prompt` key, or you can reference an external prompt file using the YAML tag syntax `!file`: